mriliens/energy-prediction/README.md

 ![PJME Dataset](https://res.cloudinary.com/dz9fq5jno/image/upload/v1740488935/Screenshot_2025-02-25_182011_ebnp4d.png)

 ---

-## 📜 Research Paper
-The datasets in this repository were used in the research paper **"AI-Driven Hybrid Models for Enhanced Energy Demand Forecasting in Smart Grids."** This paper explores hybrid AI models to enhance the accuracy of energy demand forecasting.

-- **Title:** AI-Driven Hybrid Models for Enhanced Energy Demand Forecasting in Smart Grids
-- **Author:** Mridul
-- **Supervisor:** Dr. Arun Solanki
-- **Institution:** Gautam Buddha Univerity, Greater Noida

 ## 📝 Availability of Code
 The code used for data preprocessing, model training, and evaluation is currently **not included** in this repository.
 If you are interested in the implementation details, please reach out via email or refer to the research paper.